HSarham/satelliteCNN/README.md

 ``source evaluation_classification.sh``

 After running the code some of the results will be shown in the terminal.
-The code also produces some plots that are save in the ``plots`` folder.
+The code also produces some plots saved in the ``plots`` folder.

 # Backbone Training